 Consider naming an alternate power of attorney and alternate health care proxy in case the person you’ve initially named is unable to serve on your behalf.

 3. Name beneficiaries on financial accounts.

-Designating a beneficiary for investment accounts can be as important as writing a will.
+Designating a beneficiary for investment accounts, and insurance policies, can can be as important as writing a will.
 These decisions are critical but not complex.
 Assets in your retirement accounts pass directly to the beneficiaries you've designated with your account custodian, trustee, or plan administrator.
-Furthermore, your beneficiary designations can supersede any accommodation you have made in your will for your retirement account.
+Furthermore, your beneficiary designations generally supersede any accommodation you have made in your will for your retirement account.
 Remember to name beneficiaries on all retirement accounts, such as 401(k) accounts and IRAs.
 In many instances, having beneficiaries designated on an account allows the account to pass outside probate, enabling your beneficiaries to avoid the time and expense of the probate process.
 As with all accounts, estate taxes may still apply.
 Be sure to consult your tax adviser.

 Under IRS rules, required distributions from an inherited IRA are generally based on the age of the beneficiary, not the age of the original IRA owner.
 So if your beneficiary is younger than you, the new rules can minimize the taxable amount that must be withdrawn each year after your death.

 Employer-sponsored retirement plans.
 If you are married, keep in mind that some employer-sponsored retirement plans automatically designate your spouse as the beneficiary unless you name another beneficiary and your spouse has consented in writing.
 You should check with your company to understand their policy on beneficiary designations.